FireDiscordBot/docs/important/privacy.md

 When logged into the Fire website, accessing the premium page will create a customer on Stripe (if one doesn't already exist) which uses your Discord account email.
 This email is only used to provide notifications related to your subscription.

+When you link your Google account for the `/google` command, a token will be stored to authenticate you when it uses the Google Assistant API.
+You can revoke access at any time from [myaccount.google.com](https://myaccount.google.com/) in the `Privacy` section

 Information including but not limited to your IP address, country, user agent and the page you visited may be collected by us or third-parties such as [Cloudflare ](https://cloudflare.com)or [Sentry ](https://sentry.io)when using any web-facing services we provide.
 Any of this information stored by us is stored temporarily in logs (usually cleared every few days) for abuse prevention and detection of vulnerabilities.

 ## Where is this data stored?